dancer1325/camunda-docs/docs/guides/migrating-from-camunda-7/index.md

 ## Open issues

-As described earlier in this guide, migration is an ongoing topic and this guide is far from complete.
-Open issues include the following:
+* this guide is FAR from complete
+  * Open issues

-- Describe implications on testing
+    * implications | testing
-- Discuss adapters for Java or REST client
+    * adapters for Java or REST client
-- Discuss more concepts around BPMN:
+    * more concepts around BPMN:
-  ** [Field injection](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#field-injection) that is using `camunda:field` available on many BPMN elements.
+      * [Field injection](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#field-injection) that is using `camunda:field` available on many BPMN elements.
-  ** Multiple instance markers available on most BPMN elements.
+      * Multiple instance markers available on most BPMN elements.
-  ** `camunda:inputOutput` available on most BPMN elements.
+      * `camunda:inputOutput` available on most BPMN elements.
-  ** `camunda:errorEventDefinition` available on several BPMN elements.
+      * `camunda:errorEventDefinition` available on several BPMN elements.
-- Discuss workload migrations (operations)
+    * workload migrations (operations)
-- Eventual consistency
+    * Eventual consistency

 [Reach out to us](/contact/) to discuss your specific migration use case.